0w3nM/html-css-portfolio1-Moon-Landing/README.md

 ![Active Nav Bar with a link next to it highlighted with a thicker line underneath](/assets/images/nav-bar2.png)

 - Landing Page:
-  * The page starts with a heading and a relevant image, followed by text boxes, with bitesize information, and internal & audio link.
+  * The page includes both internal & an audio link.
-  * This page informs users of the main purpose of the site with information that is easy to understand.
+  * The internal link allows users to navigate to a differernt page easier.
+The audio gives users control to listen to actual audio from the mssion.

 ![Audio player ](/assets/images/audio-link.png)
 ![Links to internal pages](/assets/images/internal-link.png)

 - History page:
-  * The history page, topped with another relevant image, informs about the surrounding events and people of the mission.
+  * The history page, has external links in text boxes.
-  * This allows the user to grasp a better and deeper understanding of the effort made on the project.
+  * These features allow users to navigate to external sites easier.

   ![Links to external pages via names of individuals](/assets/images/external-links.png)

 - Biographies:
-  * This section shows the background, personal life and achievement of the crew that flew in the Apollo 11 mission.
+  * This section deatures a scroll bar.
-  * This helps users by gaining an insight on the individuals.
+  * This helps users view the content with a static page, focusing on the information.

   ![Scroll bar on right side of the text box](/assets/images/scroll-bar.png)

 - Gallery:
-  * The gallery page has a block of relevant images, set into the masonry design.
+  * The gallery page has a block of relevant images, set into the masonry design with a zoom feature.
-  * This allows users to see different events surrounding the mission.
+  * This allows users to focus on indivdual images.

 ![Images decending down the screen in two columns](/assets/images/gallery-picture.png)
 ![Images decending downwards, on picture zoomed in when hovered over ](/assets/images/gallery2.png)